miso-lims/walkthroughs/workshop/3-incoming.md

 Every received Sample must have an _Identity_.
 The Identity corresponds to the individual or organism with whom the sample originated, i.e. the donor.
-MISO requires you to assign an external name, which is usually an identifier from another system such as a BioBankID or sample name from another institution.
+MISO requires you to assign an external name, which is usually an identifier from another institution like a Donor ID.

 When material is received for sequencing, it can be in many different forms, called _Sample Classes_ in MISO.
-Here are the classes of Sample that can be received in MISO:
+Here are the classes of Sample that can be
+received:

 * Cell line
 * Tumour tissue (Primary or Metastatic)